United Ireland: Calls for unification, start of the Troubles

 The Northern Ireland civil rights movement emerged in 1967 to campaign for civil rights for Catholics in Northern Ireland.
 Tensions between republican and loyalist groups in the north erupted into outright violence in the late 1960s.
-In 1968 the Irish Prime Minister Jack Lynch raised the issue of partition in London: "It has been the aim of my government and its predecessors to promote the reunification of Ireland by fostering a spirt of brotherhood among all sections of the Irish people.
+In 1968 the Irish Taoiseach, Jack Lynch, raised the issue of partition in London: "It has been the aim of my government and its predecessors to promote the reunification of Ireland by fostering a spirit of brotherhood among all sections of the Irish people.
 The clashes in the streets of Derry are an expression of the evils which partition has brought in its train."
 He later stated to the press that the ending of partition would be "a just and inevitable solution to the problems of Northern Ireland."

 Lynch renewed his call to end partition in August 1969 when he proposed negotiations with Britain with the hope of merging the Irish Republic and Northern Ireland into a federal type state.
 Lynch proposed that the two parliaments continue to function with a Council of Ireland having authority over the entire country.
 The Prime Minister of Northern Ireland James Chichester-Clark rejected the proposal.
 In August 1971 Lynch proposed that the Government of Northern Ireland (Stormont) be replaced with an administration that would share power with Catholics.
 The next day the Northern Prime Minister Brian Faulkner rejected Lynch's statement and stated that "no further attempt by us to deal constructively with the present Dublin government is possible."
-Later in 1971 British Labor Party leader (and future Prime Minister) Harold Wilson proposed a plan that would lead to a united Ireland after a 15-year transitional period.
+Later in 1971 British Labour Party leader (and future Prime Minister) Harold Wilson proposed a plan that would lead to a united Ireland after a 15-year transitional period.
 He called for the establishment of a commission that would examine the possibility of creating a united Ireland which would be agreed upon by all three parliaments.
 The northern Prime Minister rejected the proposal and reiterated the desire that Northern Ireland remain an integral part of the United Kingdom.
-The Irish Prime Minister indicated the possibility of amending the Irish constitution to accommodate the Protestants of Nothern Ireland and urged the British government to "declare its interest in encouraging the unity of Ireland".
+The Irish Taoiseach indicated the possibility of amending the Irish constitution to accommodate the Protestants of Northern Ireland and urged the British government to "declare its interest in encouraging the unity of Ireland".

 In 1969 the British government deployed troops in what would become the longest continuous deployment in British military history Operation Banner.
 The Provisional Irish Republican Army (IRA) had begun a thirty-year campaign against British security forces with the aim of winning a united Ireland.

 In 1970, the Social Democratic and Labour Party (SDLP) was established to campaign for civil rights and a united Ireland by peaceful, constitutional means.
 The party rose to be the dominant party representing the nationalist community until the early twenty-first century.